stefan-lehmann/atomatic/README.md

 # Atomatic

 Atomatic is a flexible and easy to use build and development tool for Atomic Design systems, that enables you and your team to concentrate on what really matters, growing and improving your component library.
-Therefor it takes over the whole process of watching and updating the style guide.
+Therefore it takes over the whole process of watching and updating the style guide.
 Due to it's flexibility and it's file based approach it can be integrated in almost any modern development stack with ease.
 And since
 Atomatic isn't bound to a specific templating language your style guide and production environment can share their source files in order to prevent yourself from unnecessary code duplication and circumvention of your style guide.